Stefanstud/subpop/README.md

 For running inference and measuring log-probability, we support vLLM offline batched inference.
 For more information, refer to vLLM documentation (https://docs.vllm.ai/en/latest/getting_started/quickstart.html).
-The following command takes a test file (generated in the 'Prepare Dataset' section) and a (fine-tuned) LLM as an input, and generates response distribution along with the Wasserstein distnace.
+The following command takes a test file (generated in the 'Prepare Dataset' section) and a (fine-tuned) LLM as an input, and generates response distribution along with the Wasserstein distance.

 ```bash
 python scripts/experiment/run_inference.py